-We would like to point out that the present work builds on Rivasplata et al. (2019b).
-In the meantime, more works have appeared that connect neural networks with PAC-Bayes bounds in various settings: Letarte et al. (2019), Viallard et al. (2019), Lan et al. (2020), Dziugaite et al. (2020), Biggs and Guedj (2020).
-We do not elaborate on these works as they deal with significantly different settings than ours (e.g. they study binary activated networks or ensembles or focus exclusively on the role of the prior).
+We would like to point out that the present work builds on Rivasplata et al. (2019).
+In the meantime, more works have appeared that connect neural networks with PAC-Bayes bounds in various settings: Letarte et al. (2019), Viallard et al. (2019), Lan et al. (2020), possibly among others.
+We do not elaborate on these works as they deal with significantly different settings than ours.
+The recent work by Dziugaite et al. (2021) is more closely related to ours in that they investigate the use of data to learn a PAC-Bayes prior.